Biomaker/Gametophyte-Fern-photography-2018/Results.md

 I'm also wondering whether it might be good to cover photostacking from a cheap-as-chips teaching microscope with a USB camera on top as some schools may have access to things like that.
 Ben says that's not much of a runner as they would only have one, and need to have enough for every student.

+Everyone is very clear that it has to be curriculum linked and easy for the teachers to find as a curriculum tool, cheap or free, and obviously relevant to their course.

+I have written to the private secondaries to see if they have different priorities.

 ## Images